nafeu/nafeu.github.io/_posts/2021-03-03-lazy-loading-expandable-rows-with-react-table.md

 The `api/child` endpoint returns similar data but provides new entries every time, whereas the root `api/` endpoint returns the original payload with slight modifications.
 This is to simulate an "active website" where data changes in pseudo real-time.

 Although the example is a bit rough, imagine for a moment that each of these _discussion topics_ have _sub-issues_ which are structured in the same way.
-These will be used to persist a "heirarchical" structure in our table.
+These will be used to persist a "hierarchical" structure in our table.

 In our [front-end code](https://github.com/nafeu/react-query-table-sandbox/blob/main/src/ReactTableExpanding.jsx), we have: